rhmaxdotorg/pulsechain-validator/README.md

 - PulseChain Validator setup (~85% entire process automated)
 - Use the staking deposit client
 - Grafana and Prometheus monitoring setup
-- Setting up an AWS cloud server
+- Setting up a Digital Ocean or AWS cloud server
 - Updating your client versions to the latest
 - Updating your fee recipient and IP address
 - Enabling local RPC for Metamask